 The S.H.E.
 Fund was inspired by the courageous and dedicated girls of the Tasaru Rescue Center in Narok, Kenya.
 Also known as the V-Day Safe House, the refuge was created in 2002 by Agnes Pareyio, a Maasai visionary, in collaboration with V-Day founder Eve Ensler, to help Maasai girls escaping the tribal traditions of Female Genital Mutilation (FGM) and early childhood marriage, and to provide them with primary and secondary education, a right denied women in the Maasai tradition.
-Every year 4-8 girls from the Safe House graduate secondary school.
-In doing so, they’ve already transformed their families and communities by becoming the first females in their villages to go beyond primary school.
+Every year 4-8 girls from the Safe House graduate secondary school and they have been reconciled with their parents, in a beautiful ceremony that includes villagers from miles around.
+In doing so, they’ve transformed their families and communities by becoming the first females in their villages to go beyond primary school.
 The S.H.E.
 Fund is the next step, offering support for college to those students who choose to continue with their education.
 Those currently supported by the S.H.E.
 Fund are studying Early Childhood Education, Business, Accounting, Nursing, Community Development, Medical Technology and Peace and Conflict Resolution.
 They will emerge from these programs with the skills and maturity to make their way in the world, and, by their example, break to the cycle of oppression in their communities.
 Those currently supported by the S.H.E.
 Fund are studying Early Childhood Education, Business, Accounting, Nursing, Community Development, Medical Technology and Peace and Conflict Resolution.
 They will emerge from these programs with the skills and maturity to make their way in the world, and, by their example, break to the cycle of oppression in their communities.

 The mission of the S.H.E.
 Fund is to provide college, university or trade school tuition and all living expenses for as many graduating Tasaru residents as possible, so that these young women are able to become models for their tribes and thus change the story of Maasai women and girls who have been oppressed for generations – denied education, choice, and basic human rights.
 It is also our passion and purpose to provide as many donors as are inclined with relationships with these young women in the knowledge that the cross-cultural human connection will change the lives of all.